KerenPetras/OnePage-Website/README.md

 <h2>One Page Responsive Website </h2>

 <h4> This project was for HTML5 & CSS3 practice, </br>
-  as a way to celebrate my best friend graduation in bachelor degree I made him a template for a one page responsive website </br>
+  as a way to celebrate my best friend's graduation in bachelor degree I made him a template for a one page responsive website </br>
 </br>

 altho there is a very small javascript file for a hideen navigation which is used for a tablet/phone mode, you can exam it